 - Country: Czech Republic

-This unique virtual reality movie points the way to how filmmakers could produce seamless shot transitions within VR.
+This unique virtual reality movie points the way to how filmmakers could achieve seamless shot transitions within VR.
 Sightline is a movie set in a surreal world, where every time the viewer's gaze moves the environment seamlessly changes.

 02. The Last Mountain